Breeding Location:

 Range and Habitat

-Thick-billed Vireo: Accidental or casual in southeastern Florida and the Florida Keys; common in the Caribbean.
+Thick-billed Vireo: This species has a limited range and is a resident breeder in the West Indies from the Bahamas to the cays off of Cuba.
+It is an accidental or casual visitor in southeastern Florida and the Florida Keys, but is common in the Caribbean.
 Preferred habitats include thickets and dense undergrowth.

 Breeding and Nesting